-Prerequisite: Approval of both instructors, Mr. Byron Mikesell 1 credit and Mr. Otto Kuehrmann, at course selection time 5 pds/wk Grades 9-12 •
+Prerequisite: Approval of instructors, Mr. Mikesell and Mr. Kuehrmann, at course selection time

+1 credit 5pds/wk

 This course is designed for students who play a string and a band instrument and want to participate in both programs.
 Students will divide their time, based on teacher recommendation, between the two performing groups.
 All requirements as listed under Symphonic Band and Orchestra will apply to this course.